AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

 ### Live-Demo

-The live demo displays a real-time representation from a Azure Kinect camera, visualizing a 3D avatar onto the person in the image.
+The live demo displays a real-time representation from a Azure Kinect camera, visualizing a SMPL model onto the person in the image.

-Inside the `Release` directory:
+Execute this command inside the `Release` directory to start the live demo:

 ```bash
 ./live-demo.exe --rtree ./tree.150k.refine.srtr